zwusl/syncplaylists/README.md

 # syncplaylists

-An amarok script that enables you to sync selected playlist an their track-files to local directories.
+An amarok script that enables you to sync selected playlists and their track-files to local directories.

 Just run the script, and the menu item "sync Selected Playlists" under "Tools" will appear.
 Select playlists and the track belonging to them